 Insights Into Cybersecurity Risk Management

 We have written several papers addressing cybersecurity, cybersecurity regulatory compliance, board governance, risk management and cybersecurity risk strategy.
-Our work has been reviewed by The White House Office of the National Cyber Director (ONCD), Cyberspace Solarium Commission, Academic Institutions and international professional associations.
+Some of our work has been reviewed and presented to The White House Office of the National Cyber Director (ONCD), the Cyberspace Solarium Commission, the US Department of Defence, UK Parliamentary Working Groups, Academic Institutions and international professional associations.

 Cyber Risk Management Moves Left of Bang 1.0